 Although it’s premature to know whether recent first-time Buyers can tread water with negative equity indefinitely, right now the more tangible negative impact of shifting values is that those who were hoping to buy and move up the property ladder … can’t.
 The oversupply of condominium product is making it difficult to sell their units or to obtain the selling price necessary to realize the equity necessary for the down payment required for a bigger home.
 This truth is well-documented in this excellent Financial Post article: “Canada Housing Squeeze: Buyers Moving Up ‘Handcuffed’ By Hard-To-Sell Condos”

-As some investors list their units in an effort to pull out their profit, and condo end users sell in their quest to climb the property ladder, one group I didn't anticipate extracting themselves from the condominium market so quickly is affluent Boomers who are moving towards retirement.
-This group comprises a lot of seasoned Buyers and Sellers who weathered the real estate collapse of the early 1990s when Toronto property values dropped upwards of 35% (which I witnessed first hand when I began my Toronto real estate career) and subsequently took over a decade to recover.
+As some investors list their units in an effort to pull out their profit, and condo end users sell in their quest to climb the property ladder, one group I didn’t anticipate extracting themselves from the condominium market so quickly is affluent Boomers who are moving towards retirement.
+This group comprises a lot of seasoned Buyers and Sellers who weathered the real estate collapse of the early 1990s when an exhaustion movement saw Toronto property values drop upwards of 35% (which I witnessed first hand when I began my Toronto real estate career) and subsequently took over a decade to recover.
 Although I was initially surprised to see them pull the trigger and aggressively unload their condominiums lickety-split over these past few months (even when it meant taking a financial loss!), it makes sense this market segment would prioritize financial liquidity essential to moving forward.
-There is merit in this approach, especially when you're north of Freedom 55; it's more comforting to feel financially secure.
+There is merit in this approach, especially when you’re north of Freedom 55; it’s more comforting to feel financially secure.
 Instead, their strategy is to invest their capital into accessible secure money markets and investment vehicles that will generate reasonable, reliable returns over the next few years, rather than having their money tied up in an asset they no longer want to use.

 As one of my clients said, “Sure we’re taking a $100,000 loss, but the $1.2M we’re pulling out of the property can make a 4 percent return over the next couple of years and we’ll be solid, whereas we’re not interested living with the uncertainty of having our money tied up in a downtown condo we no longer feel comfortable using during a pandemic”.
 And there you have it!
 This decision made for several happy clients, but the impact it had on the values in their complexes was immediate and substantial.
 This is one of the risks of owning a condominium, as the value of any unit in any condominium is predicated by the most desperate of Sellers (even when those Sellers are wealthy, albeit motivated).